 Figure 23 shows a correct pilot flame pattern.
 Figure 24 shows an incorrect pilot flame pattern.
 The incorrect pilot flame is not touching thermocouple.
 This will cause the thermocouple to cool.
-When the thermocouple cools, the heater will shut down.
+When the thermocouple cools, the healer will shut down.
 If pilot flame pattern is incorrect, as shown in Figure 24.

-- turn heater off (see To Turn Off Gas to Appliance. pages 11,12 - see Troubleshooting. pages 14 through 16.
+- turn heater off (see To Turn Off Gas to Appliance. page 11 for non-thermostat models or page 12 for thermostat models.) - see Troubleshooting, pages 14 through 16.